odilioo/ca-1-group-assessment-oa/README.md

   - Remove (dequeue) the oldest item
   - Peek at the next item
   - List all stored items
+  - Search for food items by name, weight range, or best-before date range

 - **Graphical App (SimpleSwingApp.java)**
   - Add food items interactively